munkm/thesiscode/README.md

 * ~~fill out logging messages in `analysis.py`, `analysis_utils.py`, and
   `plotting_utils.py`~~
 * ~~add a formatting dict for all methods that is callable from plotting_utils.~~
-* Modify logging messages to proper level.
-* Comment in more of code.